vijaychander2004-dot/India-Household-Consumption-Analysis-using-NSSO-Data-R-/README.md

 - Household size
 - Sector (Rural / Urban)
 - State
---
+---
-**Note:** Due to data security and usage restrictions from the NSSO microdata portal, the dataset is **not included in this repository**.
+#Note: Due to data security and usage restrictions from the NSSO microdata portal, the dataset is **not included in this repository**.
 Users can download the dataset directly from the official portal and run the analysis scripts provided in this project.
 ---

 # Data Processing